Most of it's boring

 5 January 2023

-Kelly Ng brings us more news on a tragic helicopter collision at Sea World, on Australia's Gold Coast, in which four people lost their lives and three others were badly injured.
+Kelly Ng brings us more news of a tragic helicopter collision at Sea World, on Australia's Gold Coast, in which four people lost their lives and three others were badly injured.
 Unfortunately, our intrepid correspondent filed her report mid-edit:

 (more…)